lbosse/Identity/README.md

 hostname when starting the client.
 Pre-issued commands are one off, and the program will exit after exicuting the pre-issued command.
 See below for an
 example:
-`npm run start:client -- https://localhost:8443 --createUser testing123 "Jake Carns" --password Testing1234`
+`npm run start:client -- https://localhost:8443 --create testing123 "Jake Carns" --password Testing1234!`
 A list of commands is available below, or by running the command `help` through the client.